 Here are Gleneagles dining – and fine dining, in particular – plays a very important part in our offering to you.
 Over our ninety year history we have had a variety of dining options at the hotel, but what have right now offers a virtually unparalleled selection of flavours, themes and dining experiences.
 Whether you are looking for a coffee with a friend or business contact, right to fine dining for two or two hundred, there is an option for you at Gleneagles.

-The Strathearn and Andrew Fairlie are our two most well known restaurants.
+The Strathearn and Andrew Fairlie are the two most well known restaurants.
 The first of these, The Strathearn, is our classic restaurant focusing on fine dining using the best local produce to create a menu inspired by the flavours of France and Scotland.
 There has been a restaurant in the hotel’s grand Art Deco-inspired dining room since we opened in 1924, and with two Rosettes to its name, The Strathearn embodies the ethos of Gleneagles in its menu and dishes.

 Andrew Fairlie @ Gleneagles offers an altogether more exclusive dining experience.
 The restaurant holds not one, but two of the highly coveted Michelin Stars, earned through Andrew’s exciting and inspiring culinary style – combining the best of produce and skill to create the ultimate dining experience.